karllhughes/learn/_posts/2022-03-18-what-is-a-ghostwriter-and-does-your-company-need-one.md

 First, consider your options.
 Could you afford to pay for an in-house ghostwriter (and find enough work to keep them busy)?
 Are you willing to manage the hiring process for a contractor or freelancer?
 Or would an industry-specific agency be the right fit?

-In any case, [finding a great ghostwriter](https://draft.dev/learn/what-is-a-head-of-content) takes time.
+In any case, [finding and working effectively with a great ghostwrite](https://draft.dev/learn/working-effectively-with-ghost-blog-writers)r takes time.
 You’ll need a lot more than a few job listings to find the right candidate, especially if you’re posting them on highly trafficked sites.
 As always, the perfect intersection of price, availability, and experience starts with identifying your needs.

 * What’s the size and scope of your writing projects?
 Will there be work on a monthly basis, or just occasionally?
 These questions narrow your selections down to ghostwriters with set availabilities.
 * Does your industry require a lot of experience?
 Be sure to tailor your job description accordingly.